trivedihoney/Python/README.md

 # Python
-Here are the projects that i have created to learn python.
+Here are ALL the projects that i have created to learn python!